rezashamji/ToolUniverse/docs/guide/building_ai_scientists/claude_desktop.rst

 **Important Configuration Notes**:

-- Replace `/path/to/your/uv/environment` with your actual uv environment
+- Replace `/path/to/tooluniverse-env` with your actual ToolUniverse working directory
+- The working directory is where uv will create and manage the virtual environment (`.venv`)
 - Use absolute paths for better reliability
+- Install ToolUniverse first: ``uv --directory /path/to/tooluniverse-env pip install tooluniverse``

 **Example Configuration**: